darwinsalinas/tasks-api-nest/README.md

 3. Clone `.env.example` file content into a `.env` and then add values to the environment variables

-4. Run database container: `docker-compose up -d`
+4. Run database container: `docker-compose up -d`, if you don't have Docker, must create a postgres database and provide credential en .env file before start proyect

 5. Run app `yarn start:dev`